tprrt/blog/content/2020-06-27_build-an-embedded-linux-in-fifteen-min.rst

        qemu-user-static \
        wget

-Now, it is time to download and install the prebuild toolchain:
+Now, it is time to download and install the prebuilt toolchain:

 .. code-block:: bash